 People have gotten so used to seeing ads on TV, radio, and print media that they do not trust them anymore.
 On the other hand, an influencer’s unbiased product recommendation helps people choose a product not only for its brand value but also for its usage value.

 2. The popularity of ad blockers

 People are increasingly using ad-blocking software to focus on what they intend to do; ads can be annoying, and intrusive for most people.
 These ad blockers block conventional ads from Google and other parties, but cannot block content posted by influencers.
 With influencer marketing, brands can reach their whole target audience without any roadblocks.

 3. Increase in social media marketing investments

 Buoyed by the popularity of influencer marketing, brands are spending a lot to look their best online.
 Whenever an influencer refers his followers to the brand’s official social media pages, the followers expect a well-maintained page with further information about the product and brand.
 This will help conversions.

 Further, brands also allocate budgets to pay their influencers- some offer free samples while others offer them paid trips.
-Most brands choose their influencers from Influencer Marketing Platform to save time and effort.
-There are so many influencers out there, finding the right fit for your campaign requires professional advice.
+Most brands choose their influencers from the Influencer Marketing Platform to save time and effort.
+There are so many influencers out there that finding the right fit for your campaign requires professional advice.
 Also, brands would not like to hire influencers that do not live up to expectations.

 There is no doubt that online influencing is going to rule the roost.
 Getting a product endorsed by a celebrity or eminent personality does not work these days- marketers are well aware of this.
-Now, the focus is shifting not on hiring the right influencers but on maintaining long-lasting relationships that can benefit both parties.
+Now, the focus is shifting not to hiring the right influencers but to maintaining long-lasting relationships that can benefit both parties.